AcademySoftwareFoundation/opencue.io/content/docs/User guides/submitting-jobs.md

 1. For **Job Type**, select **Blender**.

-    The CueSubmit layer info dialoge updates the submission form.
+    The CueSubmit layer info dialogue updates the submission form.

 1. Enter a **Layer Name** to name the first layer in your job.